zelebwr/Pelatihan-Linux-2025/README.md

 > '1712' is the Process ID (PID) for the plsrunmeiamnotmalware process.

-## 11. Create new user "yabadabadoo", add it into sudoers group, check the group status of the user, and login to the user
+## 11. Create new user _yabadabadoo_, add it into sudoers group, check the group status of the user, and login to the user

 1. To create a new user, we can use the adduser / useradd command.
      - Where adduser is the high-level version and useradd is the low-level version for "adding a user" command.